ppy/osu-wiki/news/2021-01-14-performance-points-updates.md

 This is estimated to take 2 days for the majority of active users, and longer for lower ranking users.
 The initial run is targeting all users above 1,000 total pp, after which we will begin to start a longer running update that may run over a week or so.

+## ⏱️ Background user score recalculations \[Pending\]

+After the initial recalculation, we will begin updating each score for each user.
+As there are over 3 billion(!) scores, this will take some time.
+We do not yet have estimated values for this stage.
+Information will be provided as we make progress.

 ## ⏱️ Reindexing \[Pending\]

 This will bring all score displays up-to-date, showing the new values for individual scores across all systems.

-Note that all *new* scores which are set will already be using the up-to-date performance algorithm.
+Note that all *new* scores which are set will be using the new (up-to-date) performance algorithm.

 # Summary of changes